ygguser/tiny_http_client/README.md

 ## Design goals

 The main goal of this crate is to provide a small dependency footprint and a simple API for applications that only need basic synchronous HTTP/HTTPS GET requests.

+The crate intentionally uses platform-specific TLS implementations to keep the Windows build small while using the native Windows certificate store.

 It intentionally does not attempt to implement a complete HTTP client.